 There are several home laser removal kits on the market to choose from.
-With these, you might be able to achieve very short results.
-However, they are not the same medical devices that are used by qualified practitioners.
+However, as these are not the same devices that qualified practitioners use, the results are very short lasting.

 Myth #2: Anyone can perform laser- I don’t need a Dermatologist

-While the concept of laser hair removal may seem simple, extensive knowledge and understaning of laser technology is needed to achieve the best and fastest results, and also to minimze the risks of potential side effects, such as skin burning and discoloration.
-Dermatologists spend years in training, and have an in depth understaing of both medical and cosmetic disorders of the skin, and the use of lasers, dermal fillers and other devices to achieve the safest and best cosmetic outcomes.
+While the concept of laser hair removal may seem simple, extensive knowledge of laser technology is needed to achieve the best and fastest results, and also to minimize the risks of potential side effects.
+Dermatologists spend years in training, and have an in depth understanding of both medical and cosmetic disorders of the skin, and the use of lasers, dermal fillers and other devices to achieve the safest and best cosmetic outcomes.

 Myth #3: Laser hair removal causes cancer